microsoft/fast/specs/date-picker/date-picker.md

 Not applicable.

 This is a form field.
-Any required security will be handled by the developer using the component such as form injection.
+Any required security will be handled by the developer using the component such as form injection mitigation.

 ### Performance

 Performance should be pretty straight forward.
 Any perf considerations would occur in the calendar component.
-The date picker itself is primarily a shell that will includ validation.
+The date picker itself is primarily a shell that will include validation.

 ### Dependencies

-Needs to use the fast-calendar component.
+*fast-calendar* - Used for date picking *fast-data-grid* - Used for month and year pickers *fast-select* - Used for time selection
-Will need to be able to use the defined defaults in vNext.
+*fast-button* - Used for various controls, next and previous buttons in month and year pickers.

 ### Test Plan